Marina Solodkin

-She immigrated to Israel from Russia in the early 1990s and joined the immigrant Yisrael BaAliyah party and entered the Knesset in 1996.
+She emigrated to Israel from Russia in the early 1990s and joined the immigrant Yisrael BaAliyah party and entered the Knesset in 1996.
 She served as a lawmaker until February 2013 when she lost her seat in the elections.

 Biography

 Marina Gershman (later Solodkin) was born in Moscow in the Soviet Union.
 Solodkin studied at Moscow State University, where she gained a PhD in economic and social science.
 She immigrated to Israel in 1991.
 Solodkin died of a stroke in a hotel room in Latvia on 16 March 2013.
 She wrote on her Facebook page the Friday before: "In a few hours' time I will take off for Latvia in order to take part in a conference I was invited to by the Latvian Committee against Fascism… Lately, Neo-Nazism is raising its ugly head in Eastern Europe, in the post-Soviet states.
 We must remain vigilant."

 She was survived by her husband and two children.
 She lived in Ashkelon.